pabloelt/pabloelt.github.io/content/project/project7/index.md

 Once the exploratory data analysis has been conducted, the following insights have been obtained:

-**Sales:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 1:</text> New products were added after a few months, initially launched in just one store.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 2:</text> One store is more significant, often used to test new products before they are introduced in the second store.
+**Borrowers:**

+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 1:</text> Borrowers with poorer credit scores tend to borrow larger amounts and have lower annual incomes compared to those with higher credit scores.
+As a result, they face higher monthly installments and interest rates.

+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 2:</text> One-third of all customers have been employed for more than 10 years, though the job titles of many clients remain unknown.
+Among those who do provide this information, the top three most common occupations are 'Teacher,' 'Manager,' and 'Owner.'

+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 3:</text> The credit score feature is predictive of loan outcomes: the percentage of loans charged off increases as borrowers' credit scores decrease, while the percentage of fully paid loans rises with higher credit scores.

+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 4:</text> Three main groups of borrowers can be clearly distinguished based on their credit card usage: those who use less than 20% of their available credit, those who use between 20% and 80%, and those who use more than 80% of their available credit.

+**Loans:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 3:</text> There are periods when certain products experience zero demand.
-It is unclear whether this is due to stock-outs or simply a lack of sales during those times.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> In general, 60-month loans tend to have a higher percentage of late payments and charge-offs.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 4:</text> Product performance is influenced by seasonality.
-Some products perform better in summer, while others do better in winter.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> Saturdays and Sundays consistently show the highest sales across all products.

-**Sell price:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 6:</text>  Selling prices show high variability, especially for certain products.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 6:</text> Loans for 'moving' and 'small business' purposes have a slightly higher charge-off rate (16%-17%) compared to the average for other loan purposes, which is around 11%.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 7:</text> Discounts are relatively common for some products.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 8:</text> While some products have seen consistent price increases, others have experienced permanent price reductions.
-However, the majority of products maintain relatively stable prices.

-**Events:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 9:</text>  Sales per product tend to increase during special events, with Thanksgiving, Labor Day, and Easter performing particularly well.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 7:</text> The types of interest range from 5 to 31%, with the mayority of them falling below 16%.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 10:</text> All event categories show similar performance, though sporting and cultural events generate slightly higher sales on average.

 ### 6.4 Recommended actions